Purchase the Day Trips Around Rochester book on Amazon

 Ganondagan Indigenous Music and Arts Festival.
 Ganondagan invites visitors to experience Haudenosaunee culture through food, music, dance, and craft vendors during the last weekend of July.
 The festival features national and international artists, and the longhouse and Seneca Arts & Culture Center are open, including the museum, theater, and gift shop.
 Admission fee.
 7000 County Road 41, Victor, Ontario County, ganondagan.org

-Finger Lakes Wine Festival: With nearly 100 New York State wineries represented, this event is an excellent opportunity to taste and purchase a variety of wines.
-Besides wine tasting, the showcase also features entertainment, shopping, wine seminars, and culinary classes.
+Finger Lakes Wine Festival: With nearly 100 New York State wineries represented, this event offers an excellent opportunity to sample and purchase a diverse range of wines.
+In addition to wine tasting, the showcase offers entertainment, shopping, wine seminars, and culinary classes.
 Admission fee.
 Watkins Glen International, 2790 County Route 6, flwinefest.com

-Seneca Veterans Powwow: The powwow takes place in Veterans Park, located in the heart of Salamanca, on the lands of the Seneca Nation.
-The gates open at 10 a.m. on Saturday and Sunday.
+Seneca Veterans Powwow: The powwow is held in Veterans Park, situated in the heart of Salamanca, on the traditional lands of the Seneca Nation.
+The gates open at 10:00 a.m. on Saturday and Sunday.
 The weekend will be full of competition drumming, powwow festivities, and smoke dancing. senecapowwow.org

 Convention Days.
 Convention Days brings to life the historic 1848 Seneca Falls Convention for women’s rights through art, drama, and scholarly presentations.
 Each year has a different theme, with three days of activities offered throughout the village.
 Women’s Rights National Historical Park, 136 Fall Street, nps.gov